vanwagonet/stencil/README.md

-stencil is a templating engine designed by Andy VanWagoner ([thetalecrafter](http://github.com/thetalecrafter)) to enable templates to run in an environment with asynchrounous I/O, such as [node](http://nodejs.org).
+stencil is a templating engine designed by Andy VanWagoner ([thetalecrafter](http://github.com/thetalecrafter)) to enable templates to run in an environment with asynchronous I/O, such as [node](http://nodejs.org).

 ## Features